eduvpn/documentation/SAML.md

 Modify your `/etc/httpd/conf.d/vpn.example.conf`, and enable the SAML lines there.
-Make sure you modify the lines that refer to certificates and keys and if you want to enable SAML for the admin portal as well, be sure to add some user IDs to the `MellonCond` lines.
+Make sure you modify the lines that refer to certificates and keys and if you want to enable SAML for the admin portal as well.

 Restart the web server: